shepherdjerred/webring/README.md

 [![webring](https://img.shields.io/npm/v/webring.svg)](https://www.npmjs.com/package/webring)

-`webring` gathers the latest posts from your favorite RSS feeds so that you can embed them on your site.
+`webring` fetches the latest updates from your favorite RSS feeds.
+For example, you might use this on your blog to show posts from the blogs that you read.

 Inspired by: